tarwn/lessthandot-hugo/blogs/content/posts/2016-04-08-asp-net-ensure-your-actions-arent-missing-authorization-with-unit-tests.md

     <li>
-      2: Get all of the custom attributes for each action + action&#8217;s controller and find the ones that don&#8217;t have a match for the attribute test
+      2: Get all of the custom attributes for each action + action's controller and find the ones that don't have a match for the attribute test
     </li>